kubeflow/website/content/en/docs/gke/deploy/management-setup.md

   To continously manage the management cluster, you are recommended to check the management configuration directory into source control.
- * `${MGMT_NAME}` is the cluster name of your management cluster and prefix for other Google Cloud resources created in the deployment process.
+ * `${MGMT_NAME}` is the cluster name of your management cluster and the prefix for other Google Cloud resources created in the deployment process.
 Management cluster should be a different cluster from your Kubeflow cluster.

    Note, `${MGMT_NAME}` should